mongodb/genny/docs/using.md

 2. Run the self-tests:

     ```bash
-	./run-genny lint-yaml  # Lint all YAML files
     ./run-genny cmake-test  # Run C++ Unit test - only necessary if editing core C++ code
     ./run-genny resmoke-test  # Run Actor integration tests - only necessary if adding/editing Actors
     ```

+    Note: the current [issue](#orgb084b49) running resmoke-test.

+    Linting requires special configuration to run locally, see [here](./developing.md#lint-workload-and-other-yaml) for more information before proceeding with this command:

+    ```bash
+    ./run-genny lint-yaml  # Lint all YAML files,
+    ```

-    Note the current [issue](#orgb084b49) running resmoke-test.
-Also, note that there is no schema-checking of the yaml.
+    Note: There is no schema-checking of the yaml.

 3. Update workload documentation.